exoclime/HELA/docs/hela/tutorial.rst

     plt.show()

-The `~hela.RandomForest.train` method returns a dictionary called `r2scores` which contains the :math:`R^2` scores of the slope and intercept.
+The `~hela.RandomForest.train` method returns a dictionary called `r2scores` which contains the :math:`R^2` scores of the slope and intercept, which should both be close to unity for this example.

 Finally, let's estimate the posterior distributions for the slope and intercept using the trained random forest on the sample data in ``samples_path``, where